alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 1. Check out the **main** branch and pull the latest changes.

+2. Ensure you're running the version of NodeJS matching [`.nvmrc`](/.nvmrc).

-2. Run `nvm use` to make sure you're using the right version of Node.js and npm.
+   - If you use NVM, run `nvm use` to set up the right version
+   - If you use another management system (like [`asdf`](https://asdf-vm.com/guide/getting-started.html)), compare the output of `node --version` and install the right one if necessary

 3. Run `npm ci` to make sure you have the exact dependencies installed.